Lake Nebagamon in Douglas County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1966 by State Medical Society of Wisconsin.
 (Marker Number 151.)

 Topics and series.
 This historical marker is listed in this topic list: Science & Medicine.
 In addition, it is included in the Wisconsin Historical Society series list.

 Location.
 46° 30.91′ N, 91° 41.999′ W. Marker is in Lake Nebagamon, Wisconsin, in Douglas County.
 Marker is at the intersection of County Route B and County Route F, on the right when traveling west on County Route B. Touch for map.
 Marker is in this post office area: Lake Nebagamon WI 54849, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
 Daniel Greysolon Sieur Dulhut (approx. 5.9 miles away); Brule River (approx. 5.9 miles away); Major Richard Ira Bong (approx. 6.6 miles away); Major "Dick" Bong (approx. 6.8 miles away); Brule-St. Croix Portage (approx. 9.9 miles away); The Brule St. Croix Portage (approx. 9.9 miles away); Brule–St. Croix Portage (approx. 14.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 9, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 358 times since then.
+It was originally submitted on March 9, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 431 times since then and 24 times this year.
 Photo 1. submitted on March 9, 2014, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.